mohid-tanveer/rephoto-detection/README.md

 - reuses the already-trained `ModelBundle` (including the fusion head).
 - computes metrics via `summarize_metrics` and returns both the test feature store and its metrics table.

-this is what the notebook uses for the final held-out evaluation.
+This is what the notebook uses for the final held-out evaluation.

-### high-level helpers
+### High-level helpers

 - **`run_full_pipeline(config)`**:
   - builds the training feature store,